tun67213/DataStructuresReview/README.md

 ## Project Description

     This Project is designed to demonstrate a few of the various data structures that exist in Java through implementing them.
-Those include AbstractCollection, AbstractList, AbstractSequentialList, Cloneable, Collection, Deque, Iterable, Iterator, ListIterator, Queue, RandomAccess, Serializable, List, ArrayList and LinkedList.
+    Those include:
+        AbstractCollection,
+        AbstractList,
+        AbstractSequentialList,
+        Cloneable,
+        Collection,
+        Deque,
+        Iterable,
+        Iterator,
+        ListIterator,
+        Queue,
+        RandomAccess,
+        Serializable,
+        List,
+        ArrayList,
+        LinkedList.
     For the LinkedList class, the implementation that will be followed is the DoublyLinkedList class as per what is followed in Java SE 7.

 ## Files and Functionalities